Build Instructions

 • When enabled BL_STATIC is defined during the build and must be defined as well by any code that includes Blend2D.
 If you use blend2d::blend2d target then you don't have to worry about anything as all the necessary stuff would be deduced from using the target

-• This option is only useful for Blend2D developers or for people that are facing runtime problems
+• This option is only useful for Blend2D developers and individuals that want to run instrumented Blend2D or their own code that uses Blend2D

-• Sanitizer-enabled builds are slower, but can discover issues that would not be discovered by normal debug builds
+• Sanitizer-enabled builds are slower, but can discover issues that would not be discovered by regular debug or release builds

 BLEND2D_NO_FUTEX false Disables using futexes (this is only useful for testing or as a workaround to disable Futexes in case that there is a bug in Blend2D)